davletovb/neva/ROBUSTNESS_GAPS.md

   before duplication. `Environment.snapshot(limits=...)` applies the same envelope to version-2 runtime state and validates the complete final snapshot.
-- Limited loads lexically preflight JSON nesting, node tokens, and raw string tokens by their decoded UTF-8 size before full UTF-8 decode or `json.loads`; the parsed graph is checked again before constructing `SimulationSnapshot`.
+- Limited loads lexically preflight JSON nesting, node tokens, and raw string tokens by their decoded UTF-8 size before full UTF-8 decode or `json.loads`; the serialized byte buffer is released after decoding and before object parsing, and the parsed graph is checked again before constructing `SimulationSnapshot`.
 This closes the previously unbounded single-scalar/deep-structure path when callers opt into limits.
   The stdlib parser still materialises decoded text, so this is a bounded monolithic JSON parser rather than incremental object decoding.